Tencent-RTC/obs-trtc/README.md

 to create a WHIP bearer token.
 Ensure that you replace the appid with your own `SDKAppID` and secret with your own `SDKSecretKey`.

-In the `OBS WHIP` section, you will find the generated WHIP bearer token for configuring OBS.
+In the `OBS WHIP` section, you will find the generated WHIP Bearer Token for configuring OBS.

 ![004](https://github.com/Tencent-RTC/obs-trtc/assets/2777660/29f1ac74-cb3a-4c6e-a3e4-e6c92ea2aab0)